DomenicoIapello/CDS-Project_Group_1/frontend/README.md

 ### `npm install`

-will install the needed dependencies.
+will install the needed dependencies, including the electron app requirements.

 ## Available Scripts